javascript-tutorial/en.javascript.info/1-js/05-data-types/05-array-methods/article.md

 For the full list, see the [manual](mdn:js/Array).

 From the first sight it may seem that there are so many methods, quite difficult to remember.
-But actually that's much easier than it seems.
+But actually that's much easier.

 Look through the cheat sheet just to be aware of them.
 Then solve the tasks of this chapter to practice, so that you have experience with array methods.